When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

 Medical Care on Base

-While military hospitals and on base dental clinics were scheduled to stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- was to be canceled until the shutdown was lifted.
+While military hospitals and on-base dental clinics were scheduled to stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- were to be canceled until the shutdown was lifted in both early 2019 and 2021.

 Families were instructed to contact their clinic or hospital to find out more about their scheduled care.